abelxmendoza/AI-8-Puzzle-Solver/README.md

 Welcome to the AI 8-Puzzle Solver repository.
 This project is a Python implementation of an 8-puzzle solver that uses the hill-climbing search algorithm with the Manhattan distance heuristic.
 The 8-puzzle is a classic problem in artificial intelligence, and this solver demonstrates how to find a solution by iteratively optimizing the state using the chosen heuristic.

+## About

+The AI 8-Puzzle Solver is a Python-based project that aims to solve the classic 8-puzzle problem using artificial intelligence techniques.
+The 8-puzzle is a sliding puzzle with 8 tiles, initially arranged in random order, and a blank space.
+The objective is to rearrange the tiles into a predefined goal configuration by sliding them one at a time into the blank space.
+The AI 8-Puzzle Solver uses the hill-climbing search algorithm with the Manhattan distance heuristic to find a solution.

+### Key Features:

+- **Hill Climbing Algorithm:** The solver employs a hill-climbing search strategy to iteratively improve the puzzle's state based on a chosen heuristic.
+- **Manhattan Distance Heuristic:** The Manhattan distance is used as a heuristic to estimate the number of moves required to reach the goal state.
+This heuristic helps guide the search.
+- **Customization:** The project is designed to be customizable.
+You can extend it by implementing additional search algorithms, allowing users to specify initial and goal states, or enhancing the user interface.

+The AI 8-Puzzle Solver is a valuable resource for both educational purposes and as a starting point for exploring AI-based problem-solving in Python.
+We encourage contributions and welcome ideas to improve and expand this project.

+## Heuristics and Hill Climbing Search

+### Heuristics in Problem Solving

+    In the field of artificial intelligence, heuristics are essential tools for guiding search algorithms when exploring solution spaces.
+A heuristic is a rule of thumb or an estimate that helps determine the quality of a potential solution without the need for an exhaustive search.
+Heuristics are particularly valuable in scenarios where finding an optimal solution is computationally expensive or impractical.

+#### Manhattan Distance Heuristic

+    In the context of the AI 8-Puzzle Solver, the chosen heuristic is the Manhattan distance.
+The Manhattan distance heuristic estimates the number of moves required to transform the current state of the puzzle into the goal state.
+It calculates this distance by summing the absolute horizontal and vertical distances of each tile from its current position to its goal position.
+By using the Manhattan distance as a heuristic, the solver can assess the quality of each puzzle state and make informed decisions on which

 ## Getting Started

 To use this solver, you'll need Python installed on your system.
 Follow these steps to get started: